Skip to Content

 Tips for Success:

 • Are you getting real Italian San Marzano tomatoes?
 Check the label.
-It should say “DOP” and have a red and gold seal.
-A couple of examples of brands of San Marzano DOP tomatoes include this can and this can (affiliate links).
+It should see “DOP” and have a red and gold seal.

 • San Marzano DOP tomatoes are always sold as whole, peeled tomatoes and never have salt or preservatives added.
 That is another way you can tell if you are getting what you paid for.